Monmouth County Spousal Support Attorneys

 - The nature, amount, and length of temporary support already paid

 Will fault grounds affect spousal support awards?

 A common misconception is the impact of marital fault in a divorce.
 Courts do not consider fault when awarding spousal support.
 However, when a spouse wastes marital funds or becomes intentionally unemployed assuming it will benefit them in divorce, the court may make decisions based on these actions.

 Contact a Monmouth County Alimony Attorney

 If alimony is a contested matter in your divorce, you should have the legal representation of an experienced attorney.
 Regardless of whether you are the spouse requesting support or the spouse who may pay support, you should have an attorney who can protect your interests.
-Paone Zaleski & Murray has over 30 years of experience defending clients in these matters.
-If you require strong legal guidance for a divorce matter, contact Paone Zaleski & Murray for a consultation.
+Paone Zaleski & Murphy has over 30 years of experience defending clients in these matters.
+If you require strong legal guidance for a divorce matter, contact Paone Zaleski & Murphy for a consultation.